Kuraiyume/Fcknet/README.md

 - **SYN Flooding**: Launch a SYN flood attack to overwhelm a target system.
 - **ICMP Flooding**: Launch an ICMP flood attack to overwhelm a target system.
 - **DDoS POST**: Launch a large number of POST requests to overwhelm a target system.
+- **DDoS GET**: Launch a large number of GET requests to overwhelm a target system.

 ## Usage